Warriorrrr/NametagEditX/README.md

 #### Q: My client crashes with the reason "Cannot remove from ID#".
 Why is this?
 **A:** Due to how scoreboards were implemented in Minecraft, a player cannot belong to two teams.
 Any two plugins that use packets or the Bukkit API which alter team prefixes/suffixes will have conflicts.
 There is currently no way around this.

-#### Q: My nametag is cut short, even with LongTags enabled!
-**A:** LongTags is only able to disable a longer nametag in the tablist.
-The name above your head has a different limit (16 characters for prefix and suffix.)
-We are unable to change this, as this limit is imposed by Mojang.

 #### Q: Can I sort nametags in the tab list?
 **A:** Yes.
 Read up on how to use it [here](documentation/Configuration.creole)